-10 Sovereign immunity

-Which entities are immune from being sued in your jurisdiction?
+10 Sovereign immunity Which entities are immune from being sued in your jurisdiction?
 In what circumstances?
+In what circumstances can creditors enforce a court judgment or arbitral award against a sovereign or a state entity?

-A law, entitled the Law regarding Civil Judicial Power of our Nation against the Foreign State and Others, Law No. 24 of 2009, was enacted.
-This law follows the 2004 United Nations Convention on Jurisdictional Immunities of States and Their Property, which was signed and ratified by Japan.
+The Law regarding Civil Judicial Power of our Nation against the Foreign State and Others, Law No. 24 of 2009, governs the issue.
+This law follows the 2004 United Nations Convention on Jurisdictional Immunities of States and Their Property, which was signed in 2007 and ratified in 2010 by Japan.
 The law provides that foreign states enjoy sovereign immunity, but it adopts a so-called restrictive theory of sovereign immunity.

 Therefore, a foreign state is subject to a Japanese court's jurisdiction, if the matter is related to commercial acts (de jure gestionis), as opposed to government acts (de jure imperii).
 Whether an act is of a commercial nature is determined by referring to the nature of the act, not the purpose of the act.
-Further, if a foreign state gives consent to a specific matter, the state is also subject to the jurisdiction of Japanese courts.
+Furthermore, if a foreign state gives consent to a specific matter, the state is also subject to the jurisdiction of Japanese courts.
 A separate consent is required for civil execution of a judgment or an arbitral award.
 Consent to civil proceedings, or an arbitration agreement, is distinguished from consent for civil execution by the foreign state.
 Property for other than government non-commercial purposes is not immune from civil execution.